 Dr. Umbach was appointed as an official advisor of the Lithuanian government on international energy security in February 2007 and from 2003-2007 he was co-chair of the European Committee of the Council for Security Co-operation in Asia-Pacific (CSCAP-Europe), the most important regional “two track diplomacy” institution for security policies in Asia-Pacific.

 He worked from 1991-1994 as a Research Fellow at the Federal Institute for East European and International Studies (BIOst) in Cologne and in 1992 for one year was a Research Assistant in the office of the Special Advisor for Central and East European Affairs of the NATO Secretary-General in Brussels.
 He was a consultant to this office from 1993-2003.

-Dr Umbach was a Research Fellow at the research institute of the Japanese Foreign Ministry (Japan Institute for International Affairs/JIIA) in Tokyo from 1995-1996 and had several longer research stays in the US (Washington D.C., Fort Leavenworth and Santa Monica), and in Moscow in the 1990s.
+Dr. Umbach was a Research Fellow at the research institute of the Japanese Foreign Ministry (Japan Institute for International Affairs/JIIA) in Tokyo from 1995-1996 and had several longer research stays in the US (Washington D.C., Fort Leavenworth and Santa Monica), and in Moscow in the 1990s.
 He received research grants from NATO, the Kennan Institute for Advanced Russian Studies in Washington DC and the Japan Foundation.

-For more than ten years, from 1996 to the end of 2007, Dr Umbach was Head of the Programmes 'International Energy Security' and 'Security Policies in Asia-Pacific' at the German Council on Foreign Relations (DGAP) in Bonn and Berlin.
+For more than 10 years, from 1996 to 2007, Dr. Umbach was head of the International Energy Security and Security Policies in Asia-Pacific programs at the German Council on Foreign Relations (DGAP) in Bonn and Berlin.

-Dr Umbach is a Member of the International Institute for Strategic Studies (IISS) in London and the author of more than 400 publications in 30 countries, including 'Global Energy Security: Strategic Challenges for the European and German Foreign Policy'.
+Dr. Umbach is a Member of the International Institute for Strategic Studies (IISS) in London and the author of more than 400 publications in 30 countries, including Global Energy Security: Strategic Challenges for the European and German Foreign Policy.